 Dan Ciha – Owner, Funeral Director

-Dan started working at the funeral home when he was just 16 after one of his high school classes toured what was then called the George L. Gay Funeral Home on Careers Day.
+Dan started working at the funeral home when he was just 16 in 1976, after one of his high school classes toured what was then called the George L. Gay Funeral Home on Careers Day.
 Something sparked inside him that afternoon.
 The next day he called Mr. Gay and asked him if he would hire a high school kid to work part-time.
 He did.
-He hired Dan for the summer, which turned into a career that has spanned the last 36 years.
+He hired Dan for the summer, which turned into a career that has spanned over 40 years.

-Together, Dan and Colette have seven children: Adam, Megan, James, Andrew, Thomas, Joseph, and Elec.
+Together, Dan and Colette have seven children: Adam (Lisa), Megan, James, Andrew (Haley), Thomas (Devan), Joseph (Rose), and Elec.
 They are also the proud grandparents of Mia.
-They consider themselves to be ‘The Brady Bunch’ without Alice!
-Living in a farmhouse in the north part of Coralville, they enjoy their time outdoors canoeing, kayaking, bicycling and annually riding their tandem bike in RAGBRAI.
-They relax by working in the yard and gardens, cutting firewood, picking up farm rocks and sharing time with family, their two large dogs – Lily and Moon – and multiple barn cats.
+Having been raised in Coralville, Coralville is still his home.
+They enjoy their time outdoors canoeing, kayaking, bicycling, they relax by working in the yard and gardens, cutting firewood, picking up farm rocks and sharing time with family, their dogs and multiple barn cats.

 “I have been blessed with a career that I truly love, one that I have had some of the finest mentors in the profession to learn from.
 I deal with life.
 The person who has died, has lived.
 My service to the family is remembering and celebrating that life to the world.